Trewaters/soar/README.md

 ## "Pushing good code"

 QUESTION: "Am I pushing good code?"

-_Answer yes to everything on the list below and you are!_
+_If you *Answer yes* to everything on the list below then you are pushing GREAT CODE!_

 1. `npm run dev` and there aren't any errors in the server terminal or client (web browser) console.
 2. `npm run build` no breaking build errors.
 Warnings are acceptable but should be minimized.
 Errors are not acceptable.